Do roundabouts save lives?

 Does public input influence roundabout consideration?

-The department believes in the importance of communicating early and frequently, especially on projects that contain features that may be new to the community.
-Staff meets with local officials, businesses and community members to get input early, when a transportation concern is first identified, through the design phases.
-Where safety concerns were not the primary factor for a roundabout project and community opinions were opposed, other intersection designs were typically selected.
-In some cases, communities have requested roundabouts for a particular location, but the engineering review did not support its selection.
+Public input is one of the factors considered in the ICE process.
+WisDOT believes in the importance of communicating early and frequently, especially on projects that contain features that may be new to the community.
+WisDOT staff meet with local officials, businesses, and community members to get input early – when a transportation concern is first identified – and throughout the design phases.

 Is public opinion on roundabouts changing?

 Research has shown that the number of people who favor roundabouts more than doubles as they gain experience with them.
-A survey by the Insurance Institute for Highway Safety showed that before construction, the number of drivers in favor of roundabouts was only 31 percent and those strongly opposed was 41 percent.
-Follow-up surveys after roundabout installation showed those in favor increased to 63 percent and those strongly opposed dropped to just 15 percent.
+A survey by the Insurance Institute for Highway Safety showed that before construction, the number of drivers in favor of roundabouts was only 31% and those strongly opposed was 41%.
+Follow-up surveys after roundabout installation showed those in favor increased to 63% and those strongly opposed dropped to just 15%.

 Are there environmental benefits from roundabouts?

-How does the department facilitate large vehicles travel through roundabouts?
+How does WisDOT facilitate large vehicles travel through roundabouts?

-WisDOT recognizes the importance of providing safe, efficient travel and accommodating the freight industry in delivering goods and services, as well as other large vehicles such as emergency vehicles, buses and farm equipment.
-WisDOT remains committed to implementing the latest roundabout technology and research with its roundabout designs.
-Unique roundabout design features can be implemented and have been implemented on WisDOT roundabouts to accommodate oversize/overweight trucks.
+WisDOT recognizes the importance of providing safe, efficient travel and accommodating the freight industry in delivering goods and services, as well as other large vehicles such as emergency vehicles, buses, and farm equipment.
+All roundabouts installed on the state highway network are designed to accommodate legal size trucks.
+Special design considerations are incorporated to accommodate oversize/overweight (OSOW) vehicles when a roundabout is located on a designated OSOW route.

 What needs to be done to decrease the fender-bender crashes occurring at roundabouts?

-Despite the growing number of roundabouts across the nation, for some drivers, roundabouts are new.
-Safely maneuvering a roundabout requires drivers to be alert and follow three key rules:
+Safely maneuvering in a roundabout requires drivers to be alert and follow three key rules:

-WisDOT provides outreach materials to local communities , including driver educators, to help motorists adjust to driving roundabouts.
-A video tutorial and other materials are available on
+WisDOT provides outreach materials to local communities, including driver educators, to help motorists adjust to driving roundabouts.
+A video tutorial and other materials are available on WisDOT’s website,